Page Not Found

 Published:

-I recently had the honor of speaking at the McNamara@65 conference at the University of Waterloo in Canada.
+I had the honor of speaking at the McNamara@65 conference at the University of Waterloo in Canada.
 This event celebrated the 65th birthday of my PhD supervisor, Prof. Brian McNamara, and his significant contributions to astronomy.

 Undergraduate course, University of Waterloo, 2018